Introduction

 Examples of Scenarios Where Sharing Reports is Crucial

-Sales Team Performance: The sales manager gives the team performance reviews that show what they’ve done well, what they could do better, and their future goals.
+- Sales Team Performance: The sales manager tells the team what they did well, what they could do better, and what their plans are for the future.

-Marketing Campaign Analysis: Marketing teams share reports on campaign performance to compare different tactics and better use their resources.
+- Marketing Campaign Analysis: Marketing teams share campaign success reports so they can compare different strategies and make better use of their time and money.

-Customer Support Metrics: Customer service managers share help case reports to monitor response times, see how many problems are solved, and make customers happier.
+- Customer Support Metrics: Help case reports are shared by customer service managers to keep an eye on reaction times, see how many problems are solved, and make customers happy.

 Pre-requisites for Sharing Reports